AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-destinations/aam-api-retrieve-destinations.md

 >[!NOTE]
 >
 >* *(Facoltativo)* Passa per `containsSegment=<sid>` restituire un array di tutte le destinazioni mappate al segmento specificato.
-Ad esempio, la query avrà un aspetto simile al seguente: `GET .../destinations/?containsSegment=4321`.
+For example, your query could look similar to this: `GET .../destinations/?containsSegment=4321`.
    >
    >
-* Non restituisce l&#39;oggetto di destinazione completo.
-Ottenere la destinazione per l&#39;ordine dati se è necessario un oggetto completo.
+* Non restituisce l'oggetto di destinazione completo.
+Ottenere la destinazione per l'ordine dati se è necessario un oggetto completo.

 ### Parametri query facoltativi

-È possibile utilizzare questi parametri facoltativi con metodi API che restituiscono *tutte* le proprietà di un oggetto.
-Impostate queste opzioni nella stringa di richiesta quando trasferite la query all&#39; [!DNL API]oggetto.
-Consultate [Parametri facoltativi](../../../api/rest-api-main/aam-api-getting-started.md#optional-api-query-parameters).
+You can use these optional parameters with API methods that return *all* properties for an object.
+Set these options in the request string when passing that query in to the [!DNL API].
+See [Optional Parameters](../../../api/rest-api-main/aam-api-getting-started.md#optional-api-query-parameters).

 <table id="table_B05A8EE22C9A4C72B84A8479E1AB7D0A">
  <thead>